fpruitt/semiosphere/README.md

 ### Leaving the Semiosphere
 You can leave the Semiosphere, so long as The Void hasn't taken the final row.
 You will pay the same cost (5 action points) to re-enter it later.
+When you exit, you are placed onto the row closest to the semiosphere.
+You choose the column you wish to exit onto.

-### Tie
+### Tieing
-If multiple players reach the Semiosphere and none of them have their planets by the time the Void takes all of the rows, the game ends in a tie between those players.
+If multiple players reach the Semiosphere and none of them have their planets by the time the Void takes all of the rows or their planets, the game ends in a tie between those players.